vitejs/vite/docs/guide/api-environment.md

 The module evaluator in `ModuleRunner` is responsible for executing the code.
 Vite exports `ESModulesEvaluator` out of the box, it uses `new AsyncFunction` to evaluate the code.
 You can provide your own implementation if your JavaScript runtime doesn't support unsafe evaluation.

 Module runner exposes `import` method.
 When Vite server triggers `full-reload` HMR event, all affected modules will be re-executed.
-Be aware that Module Runner doesn't update `exports` object when this happens (it overrides it), you would need to run `import` or get the module from `moduleCache` again if you rely on having the latest `exports` object.
+Be aware that Module Runner doesn't update `exports` object when this happens (it overrides it), you would need to run `import` or get the module from `evaluatedModules` again if you rely on having the latest `exports` object.

 **Example Usage:**